Egypt Travel Tips for Winter

 - Stay healthy: While Egypt is generally a safe destination, taking precautions to maintain your health during your trip is essential.
 Be sure to drink only bottled or purified water, avoid uncooked fruits and vegetables, and choose reputable restaurants for your meals.
 Additionally, bring a basic first-aid kit, including any necessary prescription medications, to prepare for minor health issues.

 - Be prepared for currency and tipping: The official currency in Egypt is the Egyptian pound (EGP), and it's a great idea to familiarize yourself with the exchange rate before your trip.
 Carry a mix of cash and credit cards for convenience, and remember that tipping is customary in Egypt.
-A general guideline is to tip around 10% for good service but be prepared to adjust this amount based on the situation.
+A general guideline is to tip around 10% for good service, but be prepared to adjust this amount based on the situation.

 - Respect local customs and traditions: As mentioned earlier, respecting local businesses and dressing modestly when visiting Egypt, particularly at religious sites, is essential.
 Additionally, be mindful of local etiquette, such as Avoiding shows of affection in public and refraining from taking photos of people without their permission.

-- Stay safe: While Egypt is generally a safe destination, it's essential to take precautions to make sure your safety during your trip.
+- Stay safe: While Egypt is generally a safe destination, it's essential to take precautions to ensure your safety during your trip.
 Be aware of your surroundings, avoid traveling alone at night, and secure your belongings.
 Research any travel advisories or security concerns before your trip and follow local advice to minimize risks.

 Packing essentials for Egypt in winter